JacobsThierry/GTAOJobRestarter/readme.md

 The script takes a screenshot regulary and check if `pattern.png` is on screen.
 If so, it will start a serie of inputs to restart the job.
 Otherwise, it will press `ctrl` two times to prevent you from beeing kicked.

+The script is also generating a log file so that you can monitor how long each job lasted.

 ## Disclaimer

 This script is provided as-is and comes with no warranty or guarantee.
 Use at your own risk.